-Carrier Plan MICHILD ACCESS ASSURANCES Χ X MIChild contracts will establish and maintain MIChild services statewide.
+Carrier Plan MICHILD ACCESS ASSURANCES X X MIChild contracts will establish and maintain MIChild services statewide.
 A contractor may provide MIChild services statewide or at a minimum geographic area defined as a county.
-X X The MIChild contracts allow plans to provide services based upon presumptive eligibility for two months for children eligible for MIChild as the Administrative Contractor approves the final MIChild application.
-X Х The MIChild contracts require the plan and Administrative Contractor to refer all Medicaid-eligible children to the State.
-X X The MIChild administrative contract requires the Administrative Contractor to refer the application of a likely Medicaid-eligible child to the Family Independence Agency to assist the family in the Medicaid application process.
-X X The MIChild services contract will specify that the contractor must reimburse for medically necessary services that include pediatric sub- specialists in the network of providers including (but not limited to): allergist, cardiac surgeon, cardiologist, critical care specialist,
+X X The MIChild contracts allow plans to provide services based upon presumptive eligibility for two months for children eligible for MIChild as the Administrative Contractor approves the final MIChild application. \mathbf{X} X The MIChild contracts require the plan and Administrative Contractor to refer all Medicaid-eligible children to the State. \mathbf{X} X The MIChild administrative contract requires the Administrative Contractor to refer the application of a likely Medicaid-eligible child to the Family Independence Agency to assist the family in the Medicaid application process. \mathbf{X} X The MIChild services contract will specify that the contractor must reimburse for medically necessary services that include pediatric sub- specialists in the network of providers including (but not limited to): allergist, cardiac surgeon, cardiologist, critical care specialist,

-Mode el Application Template for the State Children I Health Insurance Program dermatologist, endocrinologist, gastroenterologist, nutrition specialist, geneticist, hematologist/oncologist, immunologist, infectious disease specialist, neonatologists nephrologist, neurologist, neurosurgeon, ophthalmologist, orthopedist, otolaryngologist, psychiatrist, pulmonologist, rheumatologist, surgeon and urologist.
-X X The MIChild contract will require the plans to reimburse medically necessary services for out of the area or out of the plan's network of providers.
-X X The contractor must have written procedures/protocols for emergency medical services for children.
-These must be consistent with MIChild contract language.
-X X The contract will require the disclosure of any physician incentive plan.
-X X The contractor must describe covered benefits and enrollee rights/responsibilities in an enrollee handbook (to include but not limited to the State contract language requirements for enrollee handbook).
+1,100 of rippinearion Template for the State Children's Health Insurance Program dermatologist, endocrinologist, gastroenterologist, nutrition specialist, geneticist, hematologist/oncologist, immunologist, infectious disease specialist, neonatologists nephrologist, neurologist, neurosurgeon, ophthalmologist, orthopedist, otolaryngologist, psychiatrist, pulmonologist, rheumatologist, surgeon and urologist. \mathbf{X} The MIChild contract will require the plans to reimburse medically necessary services for out of the area or out of the plan's network of providers. \mathbf{X} The contractor must have written procedures/protocols for emergency medical services for children.
+These must be consistent with MIChild contract language. \mathbf{X} The contract will require the disclosure of any physician incentive plan. \mathbf{X} The contractor must describe covered benefits and enrollee rights/responsibilities in an enrollee handbook (to include but not limited to the State contract language requirements for enrollee handbook).
+X X